robertdevore/jsms/README.md

-# jsms
+# Jetpack Stats Mobile Styles

+I got tired of viewing my traffic status in Jetpack on my phone and everything overlapping.

-Jetpack Stats Mobile Styles - adds CSS for better mobile view of the stats page in your WordPress dashboard
+This plugin adds CSS for better mobile view of the stats page in your WordPress dashboard

+Install, activate, done :)